 In stroke play, if player A were to record a 10 on a par 5 early in the round after landing the ball in the water twice, they would be at a severe disadvantage against player B for the rest of the nine or 18 holes.

-If one player quadruples a hole, and another player doubles, then they will both receive the same amount of points in standard stableford scoring (zero points).
+📋 Keep in mind: If one player quadruples a hole, and another player doubles, then they will both receive the same amount of points in standard Stableford scoring (zero points).

 Professional Tournaments That Use The Stableford System

-The format for the tournament was modified stableford which we will go into in the next section.
+The format for the tournament was a modified Stableford scoring system which we will go into in the next section.

 Modified Stableford vs British Stableford

-British stableford is more forgiving for golfers who tend to destroy holes.
+The British version is more forgiving for golfers who tend to destroy holes.

 Reverse Stableford Scoring